He did it! Philly’s own Cam Anthony is the Voice!

 “I’ve been able to evolve into the artist that I want to be,” Anthony said.

-Last week, Anthony stunned the crowd with his powerful rendition of “It’s So Hard to Say Goodbye to Yesterday," initially sang by Motown artist G.C.
+Last week, Anthony stunned the crowd with his powerful rendition of “It’s So Hard to Say Goodbye to Yesterday," initially sung by Motown artist G.C.
 Cameron before it was remade in the 90’s by legendary Philly R&B group Boyz II Men.

 “That song in particular was actually very special to me because my family had kind of made it a tradition to kind of perform that at our lost one’s funerals,” Anthony said.